core-wg/resource-directory/draft-ietf-core-resource-directory.md

    `coap://[MCD1]/.well-known/core?rt=core.rd*`.
 RDs within the multicast scope will answer the query.

- When answering a multicast request directed at a link-local address, the RD may want to respond from a routable address;
+ When answering a multicast request directed at a link-local group, the RD may want to respond from a routable address;
   this makes it easier for registrants to use one of their own routable addresses for registration.